-Galena is a primary mineral (a mineral that forms by the combinations of elements rather than by alterations of a mineral) and the main ore of Lead.
+Galena (Lead sulfide) is a primary mineral (a mineral that forms by the combinations of elements rather than by alterations of a mineral) and the main ore of Lead.
 It is often well crystallized and forms in diverse and distinct crystal shapes.
 Its color is silver-gray to lead gray, sometimes with a bluish tint, exhibits a metallic luster, has distinctive cubic cleavage, and is very heavy.
 All of this makes it easy to identify and a favorite of collectors.
 It is associated with numerous minerals, including Sphalerite, Quartz, Calcite, Chalcopyrite, Pyrite and Fluorite.

 The crystal system for Galena is isometric, forming cubic, octahedral and cubo-octahedral crystals.
 Other forms include granular, fibrous, platy, in veins, cleavable masses and massive.